The John Wayne Airport Arts Program, overseen by the five member Airport

 winning entries are then sent on to State, National and International levels of

 competition.
-Winning entries are displayed in the arrival level in baggage claim
+Winning entries are displayed on the Arrival (lower) Level in baggage claim

 adjacent to Baggage Carousels 1 and 4.
 Over the years, JWA has had many winners